Resources and Strategies for Recruiting a Diverse Faculty

 - Ceci, Stephen J., and Williams, Wendy M., 2006, Why Aren't More Women in Science?
 Top Researchers Debate the Evidence, American Psychological Association, pp. 254.

-- University of Michigan ADVANCE "Toolkit" for Deans, Chairs, and Other Administrative Leaders–download PDF files on Handbook for Faculty Searches and Hiring (Acrobat (PDF) 513kB Oct24 12), Candidate Evaluation Tool, Positive and Problematic Practices in Faculty Recruitment; FAQ Dual Career Issues, and much more.
+- University of Michigan ADVANCE Program--download PDF files on Handbook for Faculty Searches and Hiring (Acrobat (PDF) 513kB Oct24 12), Candidate Evaluation Tool, Positive and Problematic Practices in Faculty Recruitment; FAQ Dual Career Issues, and much more.

 - Boston University faculty recruitment manual